szymanskir/table-contest-2022/README.md

 # Table Contests 2022 Submission - Tidyverse in Numbers

+The rendered table is available on QuartoPub: https://szymanskir.quarto.pub/tidyverse_in_numbers/

 ## Development Instructions

 The project uses `renv` for managing dependencies.
 To install all required packages run: